gregorik/UELTX2-Unreal-to-LTX-2-Curated-Generation/README.md

 ---

 ## 📄 License
-This plugin logic is GPL3.
+This plugin logic is MIT.
 The LTX-2 Model weights are subject to Lightricks' Open Access License (Non-Commercial/Research usually, check HuggingFace for updates).
 ```